25 Under 25 recognition program

 When completing the application, students should be prepared to:

-- Describe (using no more than 750 words) your accomplishments in at least two of the following areas: scholarship, leadership, professional development, and community/campus service activities.
+- Describe (using no more than 750 words) your accomplishments in at least two of the following areas: academics, leadership, professional development, and community/campus service activities.

 - Submit an updated résumé in PDF format.